g4rcez/athena/README.md

 # JS Validations

-**A little collection with data validation, in Javascript...off course**
+**A little collection with data validation, in Javascript...of course**

 The focus of this validations: